-Welcome back to Thrillable Hours, my interview series with lawyers who are doing interesting things.
+Welcome back to Thrillable Hours, my interview series about alternative careers for lawyers.
 I originally met Rachel Rodgers at the inaugural WDS conference and we’ve stayed in touch since.
 Many of you have written about virtual law practices, especially after I posted Simon’s Thrillable Hours interview, where he set out his virtual practice from (presently) Greece.
 Rachel’s practice is different from Simon’s but the outcome is the same: a flexibility in legal work, an ability to move around more fluidly and a doubling-down of an already present entrepreneurial spirit.

 * * *